DinisCruz/Book_Hacking_Portugal/manuscript/Hacking-created-the-internet.md

 ### Creating Your future

-The hackers that grow-up creating distributed bots to attack insecure apps/code/appliance in the PT network (as part of the PT Hacking Service) are the same ones who will create a 'distributed peer-to-peer drone network, to combat fires in Portugal'.
+The hackers who grow-up creating distributed bots to attack insecure apps/code/appliance in the Portuguese network (as part of the Portuguese Hacking Service) are the same ones who will create a 'distributed peer-to-peer drone network, to combat fires in Portugal'.

 ### Be different

-Just because 99.9% of the world doesn't agree with your ideas, this doesn't mean you shouldn't pursue them.
+If 99.9% of the world doesn't agree with your ideas, this doesn't mean you shouldn't pursue them.
 Most things you value (and do) today were once illegal and considered immoral.

 (Add image of barefoot running)